 • The claims will be settled within 3 days.
 You can request only once in advance to fight the COVID-19 pandemic.

 • You can withdraw up to 3 months of basic salary and DA.
 Or you can even withdraw up to 75% of the account’s credit balance, whichever is lower.

 Here the investment is in stocks for companies outside India.
 This helps with geographical diversification and reduces risk related to a specific country.
 Given Coronavirus, the economy has slowed down for every nation around the world.
 But with investment in different country equity markets, the returns are not just dependent on the Indian market alone.
 So, you may want to invest in the world’s biggest companies for return stability.

 6. National Savings Certificate VIII Issue

-• The deposits under this scheme is eligible for tax rebate as per conditions of Section 80 of the Income Tax Act.
+• The deposits under this scheme are eligible for a tax rebate as per conditions of Section 80 of the Income Tax Act.

 • The interest rate is revised every quarter.
-It is calculated on half-yearly compounded basis.
+It is calculated on a half-yearly compounded basis.

 • The certificate is provided in a passbook via an exclusive e-mode.

 7. Debt Mutual Funds

 Though these Funds do not have a fixed return but offer a return equal to 4% to 6% of the invested amount.
 So as per your risk appetite, you can choose PSU, liquid funds, banking funds, etc in Pandemic time.
 If held for more than 3 years, you can even enjoy indexation benefit with a 20% taxation rate.
 Then the taxation is aper the existing slab rate.
 One of the industries to look for is Pharmaceutical and healthcare.